hmr/hmr/README.md

-### Hi guys🖖
+### I'm planning... 🤔
-I'm writing software through the present, past and future.
+Softwares to make live with COVID-19 fun!

 <!--
 **hmr/hmr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.